cobuildlab/project-qa-docs/README.md

 # 1. Project Management Process:

-Process to follow for the Process of Project Management in Cobuild Lab.
+Information to follow for the Process of Project Management in Cobuild Lab:

+### Core Values:

+1. Distributed remote teams
+2. Customer-centric development process

+3. Engineering first approach to solve problems

+4. Fast delivery over technical proficiency

 Cobuild Lab uses the Kanban agila framework for the Software Development Process.
 For more information on the framework, please [READ THIS](https://www.atlassian.com/agile/kanban)